BP spill left big oily 'bathtub ring' on seafloor

 Valentine, a geochemistry professor at the University of California Santa Barbara, said the spill from the Macondo well left other splotches containing even more oil.
 He said it is obvious where the oil is from, even though there were no chemical signature tests because over time the oil has degraded.

 "There's this sort of ring where you see around the Macondo well where the concentrations are elevated," Valentine said.
 The study, published in Monday's Proceedings of the National Academy of Sciences, calls it a "bathtub ring."

-Oil levels inside the ring were as much as 10,000 times higher than outside the 1,200-square-mile ring, Valentine said.
-A chemical component of the oil was found on the sea floor, anywhere from two-thirds of a mile to a mile below the surface.
+Oil levels inside the ring were as much as 10,000 times higher than outside the ring, Valentine said.
+A chemical component of the oil was found on the sea floor, anywhere from two-thirds of a mile to a mile (1.6 km) below the surface.

-The rig blew on April 20, 2010, and spewed 172 million gallons of oil into the Gulf through the summer.
+The rig blew on April 20, 2010, and spewed 172 million gallons (651 million liters) of oil into the Gulf through the summer.
 Scientists are still trying to figure where all the oil went and what effects it had.

 BP questions the conclusions of the study.
 In an email, spokesman Jason Ryan said, "the authors failed to identify the source of the oil, leading them to grossly overstate the amount of residual Macondo oil on the sea floor and the geographic area in which it is found."

 It's impossible at this point to do such chemical analysis, said Valentine and study co-author Christopher Reddy, a marine chemist at Woods Hole Oceanographic Institute, but all other evidence, including the depth of the oil, the way it laid out, the distance from the well, directly point to the BP rig.

 Outside marine scientists, Ed Overton at Louisiana State University and Ian MacDonald at Florida State University, both praised the study and its conclusions.